AndroidPillars/Android/CHAPTER-1.md

 }
 ```

+# ArrayList vs HashMap

+__ArrayList__

+- Store one object.
+- Allows duplicates.
+- Use index number to access values.

+__HashMap__

+- Store two objects.
+- No duplicate keys allowed, only values.
+- Use object to access values.

 # Points to get Remember

 - File -> Power Save Mode -> To Disable the auto suggestions methods